Who Is Michelle Pfeiffer?

 'The Ant-Man and the Wasp,' 'Maleficent'

-In 2018 Pfeiffer delved into superheroine territory, playing Marvel Comics character Janet Van Dyne (aka The Wasp) in The Ant-Man and the Wasp.
-After briefly reprising the role in 2019's Avengers: Endgame, the actress was set to appear in Maleficent: Mistress of Evil later that year.
+In 2018, Pfeiffer delved into superheroine territory, playing Marvel Comics character Janet Van Dyne (aka The Wasp) in The Ant-Man and the Wasp.
+After briefly reprising the role in 2019's Avengers: Endgame, the actress was appeared in Maleficent: Mistress of Evil later that year.

 Husband and Children